Bergtrol/hillside/hillside52/README.md

 To test if the key layout suits your fingers, print the below switch layout images in landscape mode.
+(The images do not show well on a dark nighttime background.)

 ![switches](doc/image/hill52_switches_left.svg "Switch Layout Left")